ycas/ycas.github.io/ycas/content/post/SpecialEvent.md

 ---
 author: "YCAS"
-date: 2020-01-12
+date: 2019-02-07
 image: img/lunareclipse.jpg
 linktitle: Lunar Eclipse
 next: /post/york-learning-center-planetarium-shows/
-title: Lunar Eclipse
+title: Earth Day StarWatch
 weight: 70
 ---
-The York County Astronomical Society (YCAS) will host a Lunar Eclipse Starwatch event at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Sunday, January 20th 2019, beginning at 8:00PM.
+The York County Astronomical Society (YCAS) will host a Earth Day and Lyrid Meteor Shower Starwatch event at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Monday, April 22th 2019, from  8:00PM to 10:00PM.

-The evening will begin with a screened astronomical presentation on current events and the January night sky.
+The evening will begin with a screened astronomical presentation on current events and the April night sky.
 Guests will then be guided on a tour of the sky through one of the club telescopes.
-Attendees will be shown a host of celestial objects to include the eclipsing moon, globular clusters, the Andromeda galaxy and much more.
+Attendees will be shown a host of celestial objects to include meteors, globular clusters, the Andromeda galaxy and much more.
 Hot beverages and light refreshments are available.

 While this event is free and open to the public, your generous donation will help us continue to bring astronomical events to the York County and surrounding areas.